 2. Optimize Cross-Functional Processes

-As a core company value, customer centricity should be evident in all company processes and strategy.
+As a core company value, customer-centricity should be evident in all company processes and strategies.
 Consider augmenting these processes towards your customer’s expected business outcomes:

 When designing a roadmap, a company could prioritize features that keep them competitive in the market and gains more customers, but a customer-focused approach would be to prioritize facilitating the customer onboarding experience.
 You could also personalize the onboarding process to identify and meet unique customer needs.

 A customer-centric organization is proactive towards customer support, providing resources that help customers solve problems before they occur without the need to contact the vendors.
 This provides an added value to the customers after successful onboarding.

 Rather than developing products and features to solely boost sales, a customer-focused company would prioritize customer enhancements requests when developing new features or products.
 The company would also invest time to close the loop on enhancements requests, informing the users of the direction the company will take vis-a-vis their request.

 A typical customer health score design would help you mitigate churn risk, however, this is an internal metric that only serves your company.
 Conversely, a customer-centric health score would also determine whether your product helps customers to become industry leaders in your domain expertise, revealing how much value customers derive from your product.

 The CSM plays a central role in the company and is capable of breaking down the walls of the company’s functional silos and promote collaboration through effective communication.
 Using customer feedback and knowledge of the customer’s desired business outcomes, the CSM can cultivate a customer-centric culture in different departments by:

 On a consistent basis, the CSM can share customer feedback to further promote collaboration in areas that impact customer experience and customer success in these departments: